radius-project/radius/docs/content/components/azure-components/azure-servicebus/index.md

 - A receiver written in Node.js
 - An Azure ServiceBus queue

-You can find the source code for the sender and receiver applications at the [here](https://github.com/Azure/radius/tree/main/examples/azure-examples/azure-servicebus/apps).
+You can find the source code for the sender and receiver applications on GitHub [here](https://github.com/Azure/radius/tree/main/docs/content/components/azure-components/azure-servicebus/code).

 #### Receiver application